-Point Requirements Guidance notes Documents 1.1.1 Only a veterinary surgeon can administer general anaesthesia if the induction dose is either incremental or to effect.
-1.1.2 A second suitably trained person other than the surgeon must be in attendance for the specific purpose of monitoring the patient and maintaining general anaesthesia (except in emergency or very short procedures e.g. cat castrate).
+Point Requirements Guidance notes Documents 1.1.1 Only a veterinary surgeon may administer general anaesthesia.
+1.1.2 A second suitably trained person other than the surgeon must be in attendance for the specific purpose of monitoring the patient and maintaining general anaesthesia (exceptions include emergency field anaesthesia, or very short procedures e.g. colt castrate).
 Monitoring a patient during general anaesthesia and the recovery period is the responsibility of the veterinary surgeon, but may be carried out on his or her behalf by a suitably trained person.
 The most suitable person to assist a veterinary surgeon to monitor and maintain general anaesthesia is a suitably trained veterinary nurse or, under supervision, a student veterinary nurse.
 Evidence of suitable training must be provided if the team member is not a veterinary surgeon or Registered Veterinary Nurse.
 In-house training is acceptable but must be evidenced to assessors.
 Assessors will wish to speak to those put forward as having competency in general anaesthetic monitoring.
-Assessors may also ask to see the record of general anaesthesia or anaesthetic charts for elective procedures that have been carried out.
-See the AVA website for template anaesthesia checklists and charts: https://www.rcvs.org.uk/ava-checklist-2 .
+Assessors may also ask to see the record of general anaesthesia, or anaesthetic charts where used.
 Training records.
-1.1.3 If gaseous anaesthesia is used, anaesthetic circuits suitable for the range of patients routinely anaesthetised at the premises must be provided.
-A suitable means of resuscitation should also be present.
+1.1.3 There must be adequate monitoring (by a suitably trained person) of the patient during recovery from general anaesthesia, whether in the field or at the practice premises.
+There must be consideration for the safety of the patient and all personnel present.
+Evidence of suitable training must be provided.
+In-house training is acceptable but must be evidenced to assessors.